-Andrés Felipe Sáenz’s practice focuses on white-collar defense, regulatory enforcement, and complex civil litigation, in particular with respect to cross-border issues.
+Andrés Felipe Sáenz’s practice focuses on white-collar defense, regulatory enforcement, and complex civil litigation, particularly with respect to cross-border issues.

 Andrés frequently works on enforcement and litigation matters for Latin American clients.
 He has experience advising on compliance and integrity programs and representing companies before the U.S. Department of Justice (DOJ) and the U.S. Securities and Exchange Commission (SEC).